CFB Picton

 Canadian Forces Base Picton (CFB Picton) was a military installation located in Picton, Ontario.
 The base was active from the Second World War to 1969 and served the Royal Air Force, Royal Canadian Air Force and Canadian Army.
-Today, the site functions as the Picton Airport.
+Today, the site functions as Base31, a concert venue and cultural destination.

 Second World War

 The base at Picton originated as part of the British Commonwealth Air Training Plan.
 In November 1940 the Site was occupied by No. 1a Manning Depot.
-This school was formed on a temporary basis pending the arrival of No 31 Bombing and Gunnery School. the Manning Depot was disbanded in March of 1941.
+This school was formed on a temporary basis pending the arrival of No 31 Bombing and Gunnery School. the Manning Depot was disbanded in March 1941.
 An airfield was built on a high plateau overlooking Picton and the Royal Air Force's No. 31 Bombing & Gunnery School officially opened in April 1941.
 Five bombing ranges were also created to allow the students to practice.
 Aircraft flown at the base included the Avro Anson, Fairey Battle, Bristol Bolingbroke and Westland Lysander.
 The school offered six week courses in bombing, navigation and air gunnery until it was disbanded in November 1944, at which point the Royal Canadian Air Force established the No. 5 Reserve Equipment Maintenance Unit at Picton.
 This unit was responsible for aircraft storage and maintenance of the airfield itself.
 This unit operated until January 1946 when its functions were absorbed by a unit at RCAF Station Trenton.